victormazzoni/tweakchallenge/README.md

 ## Test your service

-This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
-The request body must be provided as `application/json`.
-The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.
+This projetct contains some lambda functions triggered by HTTP requests made on the provisioned API Gateway REST API following routes:

+`/notes` - `POST` -> Creates a note for the authenticated user.
+If you want to attach a image file (JPG, JPEG or PNG) to the note the file must be on body as a form-data item with key 'image'.
+`/notes` - `GET` -> Gets all notes from the authenticated user.
+`/notes/{id}` - `GET` -> Gets a note with the specified id from the authenticated user.
+`/notes/{id}` - `PUT` -> Updates an existing note from the authenticated user with the specified id.
+If you want to attach or modify an already attached image file (JPG, JPEG or PNG) to the note the file must be on body as a form-data item with key 'image'.
+`/notes/{id}` - `DELETE` -> Deletes an existing note from the authenticated user with the specified id.

 - requesting any other path than `/hello` with any other method than `POST` will result in API Gateway returning a `403` HTTP error code
 - sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code